 \subsection{Positioning and novelty}

-Several ingredients used in this paper are classical when taken in isolation: the classification of finite-dimensional unitary $SU(2)$-representations and their commutants via isotypic decompositions and Schur-type arguments, and the compilation toolkit based on two-level (Givens/QR) factorizations and Solovay--Kitaev approximation in $SU(2)$.
-What is not standard is to treat these ingredients as components of a single intrinsic \emph{descriptor layer} for gate primitives internal to $U(2^n)$: an elementary operation is specified by the choice of a faithful embedded copy of $SU(2)$ (or $U(2)$ when phases are retained), together with its gauge structure and natural parameter spaces (most notably the Grassmannian two-level sector).
-This viewpoint yields, in one framework, (i) a computable stratification of admissible intrinsic two-level degrees of freedom, (ii) a canonical geometric model for ``logical qubits'' inside $U(N)$, and (iii) a modular compilation interface with uniform operator-norm control obtained by lifting finite $SU(2)$ approximation schemes through two-level embeddings.
+Several ingredients are classical in isolation: the representation theory of $SU(2)$, two-level (Givens/QR) synthesis, and finite-alphabet approximation in $SU(2)$ (e.g.\ Solovay--Kitaev).
+The contribution here is to organize these components into a single \emph{intrinsic, conjugation-invariant descriptor layer} for elementary gates internal to $U(2^n)$: primitives are motions inside faithful $SU(2)$/$U(2)$ embeddings, equipped with a natural gauge structure and parameter spaces (notably the Grassmannian two-level sector), and this viewpoint yields a modular compilation interface obtained by lifting $SU(2)$ approximation routines through two-level embeddings with uniform operator-norm control.